How to Use AACOMAS When Applying to Osteopathic Medical Schools to Earn Your D.O. Medical Degree

 If you were hoping on D.O. schools to be more lenient with your academics that's just not going to happen.

-My Sunday School benediction from church has a line which I still remember which goes, "study to show thyself approved".
+My Sunday School benediction from church has a line that I still remember which goes, "study to show thyself approved".
 It would be wise for you to do the same as a premed who has dreams of getting into med school.

 Getting Started With Your D.O.
 Application